ENR321/shipping-calculator/README.md

 # shipping-calculator
-Web to calculate shipping costs for companys
+The main objective is to build a web application to calculate shipping costs for companies.

-I will implement 2 fonctions one to Calculates shipping costs based on weight and distance, and another to estimate the delivery time
+The code includes the following functions:
+  1. calculate_shipping_cost wich uses weight and distance to compute the shipping cost.
+  2. estimate_delivery_time wich calculates the estimated delivery time (in hours) based on the shipping distance.

-The lincence is Apache 2.0
+The lincence wich we use is Apache 2.0